-- via incentives for increasing R&D investments and marketing expenditures; e.g. Government should also consider the innovation capacity of the existing firms and their need to upgrade their production and business processes and product portfolio.
-For example, through a guarantee fund that subsidizes 50% of the costs for research and development and research work of practical interest. - through the provision of dedicated funding in the form of debt or equity, or through exception from general rules as in the case of the technology transfer. - other means of cooperation e.g. corporate innovation initiatives (Business-Universities-Donors) that reduce costs of innovation and share the risks.
+- subsidises 50% of the costs for research and development and research work of practical interest. - " through the provision of dedicated funding in the form of debt or equity, or through exception from general rules as in the case of the technology transfer. - " other means of cooperation, e.g. corporate innovation initiatives (Business-Universities-Donors) that reduce innovation costs and share the risks.

-Recommendation 3: Promoting to serious foreign and domestic investors the benefits and opportunities of the Law no. 9789 dated 19.07.2007 "On Technological Economic Development Areas" and aligning it with the ecosystem requirements for establishing dedicated "District/s on Innovation".
-The latter is seen by the ecosystem actors as a mean to attracting business excellence in the area of innovation and high-tech technology, which can further serve as a benchmark for enlarging the number of innovative start-ups and businesses that endorse innovation and/or introduce high-tech.
-To this end, it might be worthy to explore the opportunities deriving from Law 9789/2007 in supporting the idea of creating an Innovation District and/or widening collaborations in the form of regional industrial clusters as functional and sustainable models.
+Promoting to serious foreign and domestic investors the benefits and opportunities of Law no. 9789 dated 19.07.2007 "On Technological Economic Development Areas" and aligning it with the ecosystem requirements for establishing dedicated "District/s on Innovation".
+The ecosystem actors see the latter as a means to attract business excellence in innovation and high-tech technology, which can further serve as a benchmark for enlarging the number of innovative start-ups and businesses that endorse innovation and/or introduce high-tech.
+To this end, it might be worth exploring the opportunities deriving from Law 9789/2007 in supporting the idea of creating an Innovation District and/or widening collaborations in the form of regional industrial clusters as functional and sustainable models.